 Hyperkinetic (dyskinetic)

-This form is most often diagnosed in children who suffer an attack of antibodies associated with Rh conflict in utero.
+This form is most often diagnosed in children who suffer an antibody attack in utero associated with Rh conflict.
 When they are born, the development of hemolytic disease of the newborn (HDN) plays a role, its nuclear icteric form is especially dangerous.
-This affects the subcortex of the brain, as well as auditory analyzers.
+In this case, the subcortex of the brain is affected, as well as the auditory analyzers.

-The child suffers from a hearing impairment, he has uncontrollable twitching of the eyes.
+The child suffers from hearing impairment and has uncontrollable eye twitching.
 He makes involuntary movements.
 Increased muscle tone.
-Paralysis and paresis are able to develop, but are not considered mandatory.
-Children with this type of cerebral palsy are quite poorly oriented in the surrounding space, they have difficulties with intentional actions of the limbs - for example, it is difficult for a child to pick up one or another object.
+Paralysis and paresis can develop, but are not considered obligatory.
+Children with this type of cerebral palsy are quite poorly oriented in the surrounding space, they have difficulties with intentional actions of their limbs - for example, it is difficult for the child to pick up this or that object.

-With all this, the intellect suffers to a lesser extent than with some other types of cerebral palsy.
-Such children (with due efforts on the part of parents and teachers) are perfectly socialized, they are able to study at school, many then manage to enter a university, get a profession and find a job.
+With all this, intelligence suffers to a lesser extent than with some other types of cerebral palsy.
+Such children (with due effort on the part of parents and teachers) are well socialized, they are able to study at school, many later manage to enter a university, get a profession and find a job.

 Ataxic (atonic-astatic)

 This type of cerebral palsy is associated with damage to the cerebellum, the frontal lobes of the brain, and the pathway between the cerebellum and the frontal lobe.
-Such damage is most often the result of chronic severe fetal hypoxia, an anomaly in the development of these brain structures.
-Birth trauma to the frontal lobes is often cited as a likely cause.
+Such damage is most often a consequence of chronic severe fetal hypoxia, anomalies in the development of these brain structures.
+Birth injuries to the frontal lobes are often cited as a likely cause.

-With this form, the child's muscle tone is reduced.
-When moving, the muscles do not coordinate with each other, so the child is not able to make purposeful movements.
-It is practically impossible to maintain balance due to reduced muscle tone.
-There may be trembling (tremor) of the limbs.
+With this form, the child’s muscle tone is reduced.
+When moving, the muscles are not coordinated with each other, so the child is not able to make purposeful movements.
+It is practically impossible to maintain balance due to decreased muscle tone.
+Shaking (tremor) of the limbs may be observed.

-Such children are most prone to epileptic seizures.
+Such children are most susceptible to epileptic seizures.
 At an early age there are problems with the development of vision and speech.
-With proper care, systematic studies, adequate therapy, children with an athanic-astatic form of cerebral palsy can demonstrate certain low intellectual abilities that allow them to only slightly master the basics of speech and realize what is happening.
+With proper care, systematic training, and adequate therapy, children with the atanic-astatic form of cerebral palsy can demonstrate certain low intellectual abilities, which allow them to only slightly master the basics of speech and understand what is happening.
 In more than half of the cases, speech remains undeveloped, and the children themselves do not show any interest in this world.

 Spastic tetraplegia (spastic tetraparesis)

 This is the most severe form of cerebral palsy.
 It occurs due to damage to the brain stem, both hemispheres or the cervical spine.
-The most likely causes are intrauterine hypoxia of the fetus, mechanical asphyxia when the neck is wrapped around the umbilical cord, hemorrhage in the brain (when affected by toxins, for example, or when the brain is infected).
-Often, a birth injury is considered as the cause, in which the cervical spine was affected.
+The most likely causes are intrauterine fetal hypoxia, mechanical asphyxia when the umbilical cord entangles the neck, and cerebral hemorrhage (due to damage by toxins, for example, or due to a brain infection).
+Often the cause is considered to be a birth injury in which the cervical spine was damaged.

-With this form of cerebral palsy, the motor activity of all four limbs (both arms and legs) is disturbed - approximately to the same extent.
+With this form of cerebral palsy, the motor activity of all four limbs (both arms and legs) is impaired - to approximately the same extent.
 Since the arms and legs cannot move, their inevitable and irreversible deformation begins.

-The child experiences muscle and joint pain, he may have difficulty breathing.
+The child experiences muscle and joint pain and may have difficulty breathing.
 More than half of children with such cerebral palsy have impaired activity of the cranial nerves, resulting in strabismus, blindness, and hearing impairment.
-In 30% of cases, microcephaly is noted - a significant decrease in the volume of the brain and cranium.
+In 30% of cases, microcephaly is observed - a significant decrease in the volume of the brain and cranium.
 More than half of patients with this form suffer from epilepsy.

-Unfortunately, such children cannot serve themselves.
-There are also big problems with learning, since the intellect and psyche suffer to a large extent, and the child not only does not have the opportunity to take something with his hands, he does not have a banal motivation to take something or do something.
+Unfortunately, such children cannot take care of themselves.
+Big problems also arise with learning, since the intellect and psyche suffer to a significant extent, and the child not only does not have the opportunity to take something with his hands, he does not have the banal motivation to take something or do something.

 Spastic diplegia (Little's disease)

-This is the most common form of cerebral palsy, it is diagnosed in three out of four sick children.
-With an illness, some parts of the white matter of the brain are usually affected.
+This is the most common form of cerebral palsy; it is diagnosed in three out of four sick children.
+When the disease occurs, some parts of the white matter of the brain are usually affected.

 Spastic lesions are bilateral, but the legs are more affected than the arms and face.
-The spine is deformed very quickly, the mobility of the joints is limited.
+The spine becomes deformed very quickly and joint mobility is limited.
 Muscles contract uncontrollably.

-The intellect, mental development and development of speech suffer quite pronouncedly.
-However, this form of the disease is subject to correction, and a child with Little's disease can be socialized - however, the treatment will be long and almost permanent.
+Intelligence, mental development and speech development suffer quite markedly.
+However, this form of the disease is subject to correction, and a child with Little’s disease can be socialized - however, the treatment will be long and almost permanent.

 Hemiplegic

-This is a unilateral spastic lesion that most commonly affects the arm rather than the leg.
+This is a unilateral spastic lesion that most often affects the arm rather than the leg.
 This condition becomes possible as a result of hemorrhage in one hemisphere of the brain.

-The socialization of such children is possible if their intellectual capabilities are sufficiently large.
-Such babies develop with a large lag behind their peers.
-They are characterized by a delay in mental and mental development, problems with speech.
-Sometimes epileptic seizures occur.
+Socialization of such children is possible if their intellectual capabilities are sufficiently great.
+Such children develop far behind their peers.
+They are characterized by delayed mental and psychological development, problems with speech.
+Sometimes epilepsy attacks occur.

-With this form of pathology, brain dysfunction can be observed in a variety of structures and areas, so the likelihood of a combination of disorders of the motor apparatus is quite real.
-Most often, a combination of a spastic form and a dyskinetic form is detected.
+With this form of pathology, brain dysfunction can be observed in a variety of structures and areas, so the likelihood of a combination of disorders of the motor system is quite real.
+Most often, a combination of spastic and dyskinetic forms is detected.

-This form of the disease is spoken of if the lesions are so extensive that it is not possible to establish the specific parts of the brain in which the anomaly occurred (malformation or traumatic impact).
+This form of the disease is spoken of when the lesions are so extensive that it is not possible to identify the specific parts of the brain in which the anomaly occurred (developmental defect or traumatic exposure).

 Symptoms and signs

-It is not always possible to see the first signs of cerebral palsy in an infant even in the maternity hospital, although serious brain disorders are noticeable from the first hours of a child's life.
-Less severe conditions are sometimes diagnosed somewhat later.
-This is due to the fact that as the nervous system grows, the connections in it become more complicated, violations of the motor and muscular apparatus become apparent.
+It is not always possible to see the first signs of cerebral palsy in an infant in the maternity hospital, although serious brain disorders are noticeable from the first hours of the child’s life.
+Less severe conditions are sometimes diagnosed a little later.
+This is due to the fact that as the nervous system grows and the connections in it become more complex, disorders of the motor and muscular systems become obvious.

-There are alarming symptoms that should make parents wary and see a doctor.
-These symptoms are not always signs of cerebral palsy, quite often they indicate neurological disorders that are not related to cerebral palsy in any way.
+There are alarming symptoms that should make parents wary and consult a doctor.
+These symptoms are not always signs of cerebral palsy; quite often they indicate neurological disorders that are in no way related to cerebral palsy.

 However, they cannot be ignored.